SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🦾 AI/_People/Mira Murati.md

 ## Mira Murati: Pioneering Leadership in the Evolution of Artificial Intelligence

 ### Introduction
-Mira Murati stands out as a significant figure in the realm of [[artificial intelligence]] (AI), known for her pioneering role and leadership at [[OpenAI]].
+Mira Murati stands out as a significant figure in the realm of [[artificial intelligence]] (AI), known for her pioneering role and leadership at [[OPENAI]].
 Her journey is marked by significant contributions to some of the most advanced AI technologies in the world.

 ## Early Life and Education